At a glance: Medicare health insurance in Indiana

 Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to buy a Medigap plan).

 People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, and 17 percent of Indiana’s Medicare beneficiaries are under age 65.
 But federal rules do not guarantee access to Medigap plans for people who are under 65.
 However, the majority of the states have rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.
-And although Indiana is not yet among them, that will change as of mid-2020, thanks to legislation that was enacted in 2019 (S.B.392).
+As of mid-2020, Indiana is among them, thanks to legislation that was enacted in 2019 (S.B.392).

 The bill passed with strong support in both chambers of Indiana’s legislature, and was signed into law in May 2019.
-As of July 2020, it will require Medigap insurers to offer at least one Medigap plan (Plan A) to Medicare beneficiaries who are under 65 and eligible for Medicare due to a disability.
-The legislation will require Medigap insurers to grant Medicare beneficiaries a six-month open enrollment period that begins when they’re enrolled in Part B (or determined eligible for retroactive Part B coverage), regardless of age.
-And for Indiana residents who are under 65 and already enrolled in Medicare due to a disability, a one-time enrollment window will begin July 1, 2020.
+As of July 2020, it requires Medigap insurers to offer at least one Medigap plan (Plan A) to Medicare beneficiaries who are under 65 and eligible for Medicare due to a disability.
+The legislation requires Medigap insurers to grant Medicare beneficiaries a six-month open enrollment period that begins when they’re enrolled in Part B (or determined eligible for retroactive Part B coverage), regardless of age.
+And for Indiana residents who are under 65 and already enrolled in Medicare due to a disability, a one-time six-month enrollment window began July 1, 2020.

-Indiana will join several other states that require Medigap insurers to offer at least one plan on a guaranteed-issue basis to disabled Medicare beneficiaries.
-But unlike some of those states, Indiana’s legislation does not limit premiums for these enrollees (ie, there is no requirement that premiums be the same as the rates for people who are 65, so they are likely to be significantly higher).
+Indiana joined several other states that require Medigap insurers to offer at least one plan on a guaranteed-issue basis to disabled Medicare beneficiaries.
+But unlike some of those states, Indiana’s legislation does not limit premiums for these enrollees (ie, there is no requirement that premiums be the same as the rates for people who are 65).
+As an example, premiums for Plan A for a 65-year-old woman in Indianapolis range from about $77 to $336/month in 2020.
+But if she’s 64 instead, the premiums for the available plans range from about $234 – $649/month.

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those regulations don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months, if you didn’t have at least six months of continuous coverage prior to your enrollment.
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the insurer can look back at your medical history in determining whether to accept your application, and at what premium.